Iranian Festivals

 Cultural Significance Nowruz Iranian Festival

-Nowruz is not just a New Year celebration; it's a festival that embodies the spirit of renewal, rebirth, and the benevolent relationship between humans and nature.
+Nowruz is not just a New Year celebration; it’s a Persian tradition that embodies the spirit of renewal, rebirth, and the benevolent relationship between humans and nature.
 It promotes peace, solidarity, and friendship among people and communities.
 The celebration is deeply intertwined with the natural world, marking the rebirth of the Earth as it awakens from the cold of winter.

 Traditions and Customs of Nowruz Iranian Festival